 After these dates, the examination will count as a missed opportunity.
-A missed opportunity will be graded as 4 (quite insufficient).
+A missed opportunity will be graded as 1 (one).
 The student must enroll anew for the course in the following academic year if he/she wishes to take the examination again.